Pray4Lovee/pezkuwi-sdk/PHASE0_PROTOCOL_CONSTANTS.md

 /// Maximum PoV size we support right now.
 ///
 /// Used for:
-/// * initial genesis for the Parachains configuration
+/// * initial genesis for the Teyrchains configuration
 /// * checking updates to this stored runtime configuration do not exceed this limit
 /// * when detecting a PoV decompression bomb in the client
 // NOTE: This value is used in the runtime so be careful when changing it.